swisspost/design-system/.changeset/forty-goats-worry.md

 '@swisspost/design-system-styles': patch
 ---

-Refactors component tabs, to get rid of the css-class text-auto.
+Refactored tabs component, to get rid of the css-class `text-auto`.